 The Bank also maintains a separate allowance for off-balance sheet commitments.
 Management estimates anticipated losses using historical data and utilization assumptions.
-The allowance for off-balance sheet commitments totaled \$82,000 at December 31, 2019 and 2018, and is included in other liabilities on the balance sheet.
+The allowance for off-balance sheet commitments totaled \$82,000 at December 31, 2020 and 2019.
+The allowance for off-balance sheet exposure is included in other liabilities on the balance sheet.